-Sustainable CAPE’s Farmers’ Market Coalition – Offering the Healthy Incentives Program (HIP) and More
+Sustainable CAPE’s Farmers’ Market Coalition – Offering Nutrition Incentive Programs, HIP, and more…

-- CLICK FOR MAP to see who offers what program
+- CLICK FOR MAP to see who offers which program

 - MONDAY – Truro Educational Farmers’ Market,